caprover/caprover-website/docs/deployment-methods.md

 Create a webhook here:
 - Project > Settings > Add Webhook > URL: Captain Webhook from your apps page, Content Type: `application/json`,
 Secret: <Leave empty>, Just the `push` event.
 Furthermore add the contents of your generated public key to your repositories deploy keys.

+WARNING: Github has recently introduced a bug where the webhooks are trimmed at 255 characters, please see this issue: https://github.com/caprover/caprover/issues/2079

 #### Bitbucket
 Webhooks can be added here: